chipzoller/kyverno-endpoint-poc/README.md

 Since these requests/responses do not travel between the Kubernetes API server, there is no risk of "good" resources being persisted into the cluster.

 One should note that Kubernetes Events will be produced when Kyverno detects a violation.
-There is currently no way to disable such Events on a per-policy basis.
+Disabling them could be done by setting the flag `--maxQueuedEvents=0` but this will take effect globally.

 In the above hacky script, I am using the `-k` flag to `curl` to ignore TLS trust.
 If this method were operationalized, one would probably wish to establish proper trust.